tinacms/tina.io/content/guides/general/inline-blocks/hero-to-block.md

 ## Make a Component

-Now that our data is ready and `InlineBlocks` are set up on the home page, we need to create the two parts of the `hero` block: a component and a template.
+Now that our data is ready and `InlineBlocks` are set up on the home page, we need to make both parts of the hero block: a component and a template.

 Let's make the _Hero Block Component_ first.

-> If you're wanting to get a better feel for the 'Blocks' concept, there is a great blog that dives deeper into [_what blocks are_](/blog/what-are-blocks).

 **components/Hero.js**